MichelJuillard/QuasiTriangular.jl/README.md

     where `B` is quasi upper triangular.
 Solves by back substitution.
 Lower off-diagonal elements make 2 * 2 problems that are solved explicitely.
 - `I_plus_rA_ldiv_B!(r::Float64,a::QuasiUpperTriangular, b::AbstractVector)` solves
-    `(I +r*A)*x = b` where `A` is quasi upper triangular.
+    `(I + r*A)*x = b` where `A` is quasi upper triangular.

 ## TODO
-- replace function names for products by `mul!`
+- replace function names for product by `mul!`
 - introduce lazy transpose evaluation
 - handle quasi lower triangular matrices
 - benchmark cases that have two different implementations